AV business managementsoftware, compared.

 iPoint Solutions

-Gap: Default architecture asks you to run a Windows database server. $60/user/month adds up.
-No marketing surface, no Xero.
+Gap: You're expected to run a Windows database server.
+At $60 per user, per month, it adds up fast.
+No marketing, and no Xero.

 Read the iPoint Solutions alternative